sderenSFDC/sfdx-jenkins/README.md

 - Cleans the workspace to start from a clean slate
 - Performs Git checkout of this repo
 - Logs into the DevHub using JWT authentication
+- Creates a Package Version
 - Creates a Scratch Org
-- Pushes all metadata from force-app to the Scratch Org
+- Installs the Package into the Scratch Org
 - Runs Apex tests
 - Deletes the Scratch Org
 - Logs current scratch org limits to the console

 ### Resources